BYUHPC/sci-comp-course/resources.md

 # Resources

 This page is meant to bridge the gap between your skills and those required to thrive in the course.
-At its core, it's a glorified collection of links; the most helpful way to use it is to find what you're confused about and check out all the links in the relevant paragraph.
+At its core, it's a glorified collection of links; the most helpful way to use it is to find what you're confused about and check out all the links in the relevant paragraphs.

-## Linux
+## The Supercomputer

 Software on the supercomputer is generally accessed with [modules](https://rc.byu.edu/wiki/?id=Environment+Modules).